Interest rates on small savings schemes unchanged for first quarter of FY23 | Business

 Interest rates for small savings schemes are notified on a quarterly basis.

-The one-year term deposit scheme will continue to earn an interest rate of 5.5 per cent in the first quarter of the next fiscal, while the girl child savings scheme Sukanya Samriddhi Yojana account will earn 7.6 per cent.
+The one-year term deposit scheme will continue to earn an interest rate of 5.5 per cent in the first quarter of the next fiscal while the girl child savings scheme Sukanya Samriddhi Yojana will fetch 7.6 per cent.

+It is to be noted that the country's biggest lender State Bank of India (SBI) offers 5 per cent interest rate on one-year fixed deposit.

 The interest rate on the five-year senior citizens' savings scheme will be retained at 7.4 per cent.
-The interest on the senior citizens' scheme is paid quarterly.
+The interest on the senior citizens' scheme is paid on a quarterly basis.

-The interest rate on savings deposits will continue to be 4 per cent per annum.
+The interest rate on savings deposits will continue to be at 4 per cent per annum.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)